 Phone: (202) 719-6022

-Jennifer Fried’s practice focuses on advertising and consumer protection law.
-Ms. Fried, formerly the Assistant Director of the National Advertising Division (NAD)—the advertising industry’s self-regulatory forum—helps marketers navigate the regulatory, self-regulatory, and competitive concerns faced by advertisers.
+Jennifer’s practice focuses on advertising and consumer protection law.
+Jennifer, formerly the Assistant Director of the National Advertising Division (NAD)—the advertising industry’s self-regulatory forum—helps marketers navigate the regulatory, self-regulatory, and competitive concerns faced by advertisers.
 She draws on her experience as a long-time self-regulatory insider as she counsels advertisers on matters involving claim substantiation and dispute resolution in both traditional and new media.

 DONNELLY L. MCDOWELL